JayeshPatil163/Chesino/CONTRIBUTING.md

 # Create a new branch
 git checkout -b your-feature-name
 🧪 Setting Up the Project

 Follow the steps below to set up the project locally:

-bash
-Copy
-Edit
+# In a new terminal, install backend
+cd backend
+npm install
+node dist/index.js

-# Install frontend dependencies
+# Install frontend
 cd frontend
 npm install
 npm start
-bash
-Copy
-Edit
-# In a new terminal, install backend dependencies
-cd backend
-npm install
-npm run dev

 ⚠️ Make sure to set up .env files as described in README.md.

 🧹 Code Style & Best Practices